bostonrobbie/Manus-Dashboard/docs/Architecture.md

 - **drizzle/** – PostgreSQL schema and migrations managed via Drizzle ORM.
 - **scripts/** – operational scripts such as the migration runner.
 - **archive/** – preserved content from the original Manus export.
+- **app/** – legacy dashboard preserved only for reference; not part of standard builds.

 The system is intentionally small but production-ready: types are shared, the server can run without a database by using baked-in sample data, and the client renders the aggregated analytics using React Query-powered tRPC hooks.